chinamike65/hugo-tuolesi/content/book3/book3en.md

 #### Introduction to Ngawang Gyatso Vajra Guru

-Master Ngawang Gyatso Vajra was born on the fifteenth day of the first lunar month in 1969 in Hainan Tibetan Autonomous Prefecture, Qinghai Province.
-The master entered Buddhism at the age of six and became a monk at the age of eighteen.
-He has studied with seven masters including Dharma Master Lamaoyong Zengzhang, Guru Qusong King Kong, and the 10th Panchen Lama.
+Master Ngawang Gyatso was born on March 3, 1969 (the fifteenth day of the first lunar month) in Hainan Tibetan Autonomous Prefecture, Qinghai Province.

+The master began to practice Buddhism as a novice monk at the age of six, and became an ordained monk at the age of eighteen.
+He studied with Dharma Master Lama Yong Zeng, Geshe Rinpoche, Lobsang Dorje Vajra Guru, Gejia Rinpoche, Dharma Master Yeshe Gyatso, and Gazang Qusong Vajra Guru and the 10th Panchen Lama.

-Master Ngawang follows the teacher like a li, and has completely obtained the lineage of the seven masters.
-He received more than 200 kinds of empowerment, followed Xu to empower more than 300 kinds, guided more than 280 kinds, and possessed more than 500 scriptures and teachings and more than 80 ear-transmission secret formulas.
+Master Ah Wang, having followed the precepts of his teachers, received complete transmission of the teachings from his seven masters, the forty-sixth generational heirs of the "Prajna Paramita Sutra", the most important classic of Buddhism.
+From them he obtained more than 200 kinds of empowerments, more than 300 advanced special empowerments, more than 280 guiding precepts, with more than 500 scriptural sutras and more than 80 oral transmissions of intangible secrets.
+Therefore, the lineage of the master's doctrinal transmission is extremely complete and especially rare.

-Dharma Master Lamaoyong Zengzeng is the lineage holder of the Gelug School of Tibetan Buddhism.
-His master has followed the Dharma Master for more than 20 years and gained the experience of the Dharma Master throughout his life.
+His Holiness Dharma Master Yongzeng, who was once the sutra teacher of the living Buddha, Sechi, in Lamodeqin Monastery was a person of superior virtue and the complete holder of the transmissions of the Gelugpa tantric teachings.
+Master Ah Wang followed Master Yongzeng for more than 20 years and absorbed all of the experience of the Venerable Dharma Master.
+The other six masters are also highly proficient in the esoteric secrets and have sufficient evidence of exceptional scholarly achievements.

-Master Ngawang also studied at Qinghai Buddhist College and Ta'er Monastery Debating School, and with his diligence and wisdom beyond ordinary people, he completed the five major theories and the second esoteric courses of the five great vajras in advance.
+In addition, Master Ah Wang studied at Qinghai Buddhist College and the Ta'er (Kumbum) Monastery  Debating College of Dialectics (Debating College).
+With a single-minded commitment to study and wide erudition, he completed the study of sutra and tantra, the five major theories of the five great Dharma masters, well ahead of schedule.

-After graduation, Master Ngawang has been serving as the Vajra Guru and abbot at Tuola Temple in Qinghai.
-He teaches the Five Great Treatises, the Three Paths, and the Four Tantras to the monks in different classes every day.
+Since graduating from Qinghai Buddhist Academy and Ta'er Monastery Debating Academy with excellent grades, the master has been living at Qinghai Tuole Monastery, serving as the Vajra Guru and the abbot of the monastery.
+He teaches the monks of Tuole Monastery every day in groups: lectures on the five great treatises, San Shi Dao, and the four tantras, and has set up a new sutra debating school in the monastery.

-So Dharmar, Tuole Monastery has trained several batches of Buddhist Geshes (equivalent to a Ph.D. in Buddhism), and the construction of the Sangha community has reached a certain scale.
+Master Ah Wang has now produced several batches of lamas with a Geshe degree (equivalent to a Ph.D. in Buddhism).

 The master also insists on going into retreat for two months every year.

-Before Lamaoyong Enlarged His Holiness, he instructed Guru Ngawang:

-"Your entire career is to turn the Dharmalun widely, spread the Dharma and benefit life."
+Lama Yongzeng once told Master Ah Wang: **"Your whole career in this life is to turn the wheel of Dharma widely and spread the Dharma for the benefit of all living beings."**

-The guru strictly abides by the teacher's instructions, and often holds sermons, precepts, and empowerment pujas.

-Due to the compassion and teachings of the master, many believers of different nationalities and ethnic groups have converted to Master Ngawang.
+Master Ah Wang often gives sermons, teachings, lectures, and empowerment ceremonies in both Tibetan and Chinese areas, and often holds patriotic teachings, and patriotic activities in monasteries, making due contributions to the promotion of social harmony and stable development.

+At the invitation of believers from other places, the master has travelled all over the world to teach the sutras and the Dharma to those who are destined to hear them.

-In 2009 and 2014, invited by the Buddhist community in Macau, the master, as the representative of Tibetan Buddhist monks, presided over the Dharma for the 10th and 15th anniversary of Macau's return to the motherland.
+In 2009 and 2014, invited by the Buddhist community in Macau, the master, as representative of Tibetan Buddhist monks, presided over the Puja for the 10th and 15th anniversary of Macau's return to the motherland.

 In October 2015, the master was also invited to participate in the 2015 Chongsheng International Forum co-organized by the Yunnan Buddhist Association and the Dali Chongsheng Temple.

 Master Ngawang is not only perfect in his practice and perfect in his eloquence, but he is also the author of a rich collection of writings.

-The master's writings include "Annotation of Prajna Sutra", "Dictation by Masters of the Three Paths and Three Schools", "Treasures of the Dharma Ocean" series and so on.
+The Master's writings include Commentary on Philosophy, Commentary on the Prajna Paramita Diamond Sutra, Dictation from the Three Masters of the Three Paths and Three Schools, Vajrasattva Ritual and Practice, and Dakini Buddha's Mother Ritual.
+Tracks and Practical Practices, Practice of Retreat, Simmering Sang Ritual, Biography of Vajra Guru Gazang Qusong, History of Tibetan Buddhism, Dabao Motto, Nectar Dharma Rain, Tantric Buddhism Feng Shui and the "Dharma Ocean Treasures" series, etc.

-The master's writings are concise and clear, and the analysis is profound and thorough.
+The master's writings are concise and comprehensive, and the analysis is profound and thorough, and has been praised and acclaimed by many great scholars in Buddhist circles at home and abroad.

 Master Ngawang once studied under the 10th Panchen Lama, who is deeply loved by the people.
 The Panchen Lama was called "a great patriot and an outstanding leader of Tibetan Buddhism" by the Central Committee of the Communist Party of China and made many important contributions to Buddhism in China.